ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places (QML).rst

         }
     }

 A Text object is used as the delegate to display the suggestion text.
 Clicking on the suggested search term updates the search term and triggers a place search using the search suggestion.

-.. rubric:: Searching for Places
-   :name: searching-for-places

-The :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>` type is used
-to search for places.
+The :ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>` type is used to search for places.

 .. code:: qml